 The world around us is evolving faster than ever.
 Meanwhile, the ways in which gas is used and delivered is undergoing rapid transformation, driven by growing demand for sustainability and efficiency.
-Magasinet asked AGA’s foremost gas experts to share their view on how the market for different kinds of gas will develop as the world changes.
+We asked Lindes foremost gas experts to share their view on how the market for different kinds of gas will develop as the world changes.

 Modern consumers and customers share a similar set of demands irrespective of what they do.
 Increased convenience, efficiency, productivity and sustainability – these are the tendencies driving the market across virtually every industry.

 One emerging technology that looks set to revolutionise the future of product development, manufacturing and logistics is Additive Manufacturing (AM).
 It will also deliver considerable sustainability gains across a variety of sectors.